 Output Overload

-The PRO 100 is equipped with a circuit breaker and a thermostat which protects the machine from damage if maximum output is exceeded.
+The SP 170-I is equipped with a circuit breaker which protects the machine from damage if a severe overload occurs.
 The circuit breaker button will extend out when tripped.
 The circuit breaker must be manually reset.

 Thermal Protection